 Predating Withe & Stone, A Classic Reborn.
-Coming Soon.
+Now Available.

 Way back in 1987, after returning from my first trip to Europe, I began to listen to the muses that I had met there, and the result was my most ambitious recording to date.